April 08, 2025 by Natasa Djalovic

 Is data encryption expensive?

-The cost of data encryption varies on many different factors like the encryption method, the scale of implementation, and resources required for data and key management.
-This means that there are expensive and cost-effective encryption solutions available suited for different business sizes and requirements.
-It should be noted that the benefits of encryption far outweigh the potential risks of data breaches and legal risks involved if data isn’t encrypted.
+The cost of data encryption varies based on the encryption method, the scale of implementation, and resources required for data and key management.
+The benefits of encryption far outweigh the potential risks of data breaches and the legal risks involved if data isn’t encrypted.

 Can encrypted data be hacked?

-In theory, yes, any data encryption can be hacked, but it requires a significant amount of time and computing power to crack.
+Yes, in theory.
+Any data encryption can be hacked, but it requires a significant amount of time and computing power to crack.
 Encryption greatly reduces the chances of successful hacking to nearly zero.
-Properly implementing encryption and using strong algorithms and keys make it extremely challenging for hackers to decrypt your data without the correct key especially if you are using asymmetric encryption.
-However, no security measure is invulnerable and hacking techniques are getting better and better meaning it’s crucial to use up-to-date encryption methods to prevent hacking.
+Still, no security measure is invulnerable, and hacking techniques are getting better and better, meaning it’s crucial to use up-to-date encryption methods to prevent hacking.